QAGIw3/aurum/docs/k8s-dev.md

 - Use `make kind-apply-ui` / `make kind-delete-ui` to toggle Superset and Kafka UI when you want dashboards in the kind stack.
 - The manifests are organized with Kustomize (`k8s/base`, `k8s/dev`) so you can add overlays for stage/prod style experimentation or inject secrets via alternative generators.
 - If you change the default credentials, update `k8s/base/secret-env.yaml` or create your own secret prior to `make kind-apply` (e.g., `kubectl create secret generic aurum-secrets --from-env-file=.env`).
+- Enable OIDC forward-auth by first populating the oauth2-proxy credentials (see `k8s/base/oauth2-proxy-secret.yaml` or create your own secret) and then applying the overlay: `kubectl apply -k k8s/dev-auth`.
+- Seed a small batch of EIA data into Timescale and validate the API by running `scripts/dev/kind_seed_eia.sh` once the cluster is healthy; the helper applies the DDL, registers schemas, runs the SeaTunnel job, and curls `/v1/ref/eia/series`.
 - Vault is deployed in dev mode inside the cluster.
 Grab the root token with `kubectl -n aurum-dev get secret vault-root-token -o jsonpath='{.data.token}' | base64 --decode`, or log in via Traefik at `http://vault.aurum.localtest.me:8085`.
 The `vault-bootstrap` job enables the Kubernetes auth method, seeds `secret/data/aurum/*`, and publishes an `aurum-ingest` role bound to the `aurum-ingest` service account for sidecar injection.
 Annotate a pod with `vault.hashicorp.com/agent-inject: "true"` and `vault.hashicorp.com/role: aurum-ingest` to test the injector once your desired secret paths are populated.